Ecoregion Size (1000 ha):

 Approximately half of the elephants and rhinos remaining in Africa are found here.
 Elephant browsing and fire are the two major natural factors that shape the vegetation and associated fauna within the ecoregion.

 The woodlands are widespread in lower-lying areas of eastern southern Africa.
 The ecoregion falls largely within the tropical summer-rainfall zone, with precipitation largely confined to the period of November to April.
-Annual average rainfall varies between 450 mm to 710 mm, mean annual temperature varies from 18° to 24°C.
+Annual average rainfall varies between 450 mm to 710 mm, and mean annual temperature varies from 18° to 24°C.

-The herbaceous component of mopane woodland differs according to soil conditions and vegetation structure: dense swards are found beneath gaps in the mopane canopy on favourable soils, while grasses are almost completely absent on heavy, impermeable alkaline clays.
+The herbaceous component of mopane woodland differs according to soil conditions and vegetation structure: dense swards are found beneath gaps in the mopane canopy on favorable soils, while grasses are almost completely absent on heavy, impermeable alkaline clays.
 Elephants crop the larger trees in savannas and woodlands, creating openings exploited by grasses, thus increasing fire frequency and intensity.

 The ecoregion falls within the Zambezian regional center of endemism.
 While greater plant diversity may occur in the Zambezian woodland component of the ecoregion, mopane is characteristic of much of the low-lying parts of the area and in many places dominates to the exclusion of other tree species.
 Characteristic plants of the woodlands include Acacia spp., Albizia spp., Combretum spp., Adansonia digitata, and Xeroderris stuhlmannii.

-Vegetation here is more nutritive than surrounding ecoregions with higher rainfall, and as a result, the area is well known for supporting large concentrations of ungulates.
+The vegetation here is more nutritive than surrounding ecoregions with higher rainfall, and as a result, the area is well known for supporting large concentrations of ungulates.
 Black rhinos have been decimated by years of poaching and habitat loss.
 In 2015, there was approximately 384 black rhinos in Kruger National Park.
 Two endemic ungulate subspecies, Cookson’s wildebeest and Thornicroft’s giraffe are confined to the Luangwa Valley.

 The low agricultural potential of this ecoregion and the large attendant mammal populations have encouraged the establishment of an extensive protected area network.
 The most significant national parks are Kruger National Park in South Africa; Gonarezhou and Hwange National Parks in Zimbabwe; Banhine, Zinave, and Limpopo National Parks in Mozambique; and, Luangwa North and South in eastern Zambia.